Scroomb/college-basketball-predictions/README.md

 PER/p predict per game point differential?

 ## EDA/Cleaning
 A majority of the data used was contained within per games box scores.
 Since compares and predictions are going to be made on seasonal averages, the data needed to be aggregated.
 The data was split into three separate matrices to assist in the final aggregation.
+The dataset used for modeling will combine yearly averages of two competing teams.

 ### Data
 #### Player